 Multisectoral Humanitarian Response to Conflict-Affected Populations in North-East Nigeria

-Civilians continue to bear the brunt of the ongoing conflict in northeast Nigeria, as military operations and hostilities trigger forced displacement, constrain access to affected populations, and exacerbate vulnerability and protection issues.
-With 6.1 million people in need of humanitarian assistance in 2018, the humanitarian crisis in Nigeria’s northeast may be classified as one of the most severe in the world today.
+Since the beginning of 2015, north-east Nigeria has witnessed an increase in violence perpetrated by Non-State Armed Groups (NSAGs), causing a major humanitarian crisis.
+Civilians continue to bear the brunt of the ongoing conflict in the northeast, as military operations and hostilities trigger forced displacement, constrain access to affected populations, and exacerbate vulnerability and protection issues.
+The crisis remains one of the most severe in the world with 7.1 million individuals in need of humanitarian assistance.
+1.8 million people are internally displaced.